noseglid/atom-build/README.md

 It should return `true` or `false` indicating if it can build that folder into something sensible.
 Typically look for the existence of a build file such as `gulpfile.js` or `Makefile`.

-`settings` must return a promise.
+`settings` can return a Promise or an object..
 It is called when it is time to build the project.
 It can provide anything which is allowed by the [custom build configuration](#custom-build-config).
 This includes the command, `cmd`, to execute, any arguments, `args`, and so on.

+`isEligable` and `settings` will be called with the same value for `this` (which is an empty object at first).
+If you have to make any time consuming computation is `isEligable` it may be wise to store that in `this` and reuse it in `settings`.

 ## Analytics